The French Social Security System Social Security and unemployment contribution rates

 -

-Social security debt reimbursement contribution ("Contribution pour le remboursement de la dette sociale"/ CRDS)5 0.5%
+Social security debt reimbursement contribution ("Contribution pour le remboursement de la dette sociale"/ CRDS)5 0.5% out of

 98.25% of gross salary